TWBug/GoldCardHenge/content/help-desk.en.md

 help@taiwangoldcard.tw

-for any questions related to the Gold Card, or your move to Taiwan.
+For any questions related to the Gold Card, or your move to Taiwan.